-So, what you can you do keep them from ruining your finances?
+So, what can you do to keep them from ruining your finances?
 Is there a way to get your credit back on track once you’ve been saddled with immense medical debt?

 It’s not always easy, but there are strategic actions you can take to decrease the effect medical bills have on your credit score.
 Read on to find out what they are.

 The good news is that medical debt only has an impact on your credit if it gets sent to a collection agency and they report it to the major credit bureaus.
 The bad news is that there is no way to know how quickly your medical provider sends unpaid bills to collections.

 However, recent rules have been implemented by the credit bureaus to help make the process more transparent to consumers once the debt is reported.

 For example, Experian, Equifax, and TransUnion now wait until a medical bill has been delinquent for 180 days before adding it to a consumer’s credit report.